chmouel/tekton-asa-code/README.md

 task](https://github.com/tektoncd/catalog/blob/master/task/github-app-token/0.1/)
 to be able to do operation on the behalf of the user.

-- The second task that follows will launch the tekton-as-a-code main task.
+- The second task that follows will launch the tekton-asa-code main task.

 The main task is a python script that acts as a shim between the webhook input and posting back the results, it will perform the following actions :